 Log in to Sydney Student and go to ‘My studies’, ’Course details’ then ‘Internal course application’.

-Here you will select the new course name and indicate whether you would like to apply for credit.
+Here you will be able to view the courses available for the upcoming semester intake.
+You need to select the new course name and indicate whether you would like to apply for credit.

 Once you have submitted your application we will email you with instructions on how to apply for credit.

 Make sure you're aware of any course-specific admission requirements that you need to complete as part of your internal transfer application, such as a commitment statement, Personal Qualities Assessment (PQA) or interview.
 Additional requirements can be found in Find a course.

 You will only be able to submit up to two internal course applications at one time.

 If you experienced problems or errors when you tried to apply in Sydney Student, first check: